geoglows/training.geoglows.org/docs/rfs/accessing-data/data-service.md

 ### Accessing the API Using Python

 One of the easiest ways to access the API is through Python.
 There is a **GEOGLOWS Python package** (documented
-here: [GEOGLOWS API Documentation](https://geoglows.readthedocs.io/en/latest/api-documentation.html)) that contains commands for basic analysis and querying specific types of data.
+here: [RFS API Documentation](https://geoglows.readthedocs.io/en/latest/api-documentation.html)) that contains commands for basic analysis and querying specific types of data.

 This Python notebook provides examples of using the API in Python, as well as utilizing the Python